-&lt;sup>13 Darwin finished a first draft of chapter 4 in January 1857.
-He added his statistical work in a second draft, completed in April1858.
-See Darwin's Personal Journal, in appendix 2 of Correspondence of Charles Darwin, vols.
-6 and 7, pp. 523 and 503 respectively.
+6 Darwin finished a first draft of chapter 4 in January 1857.
+He added his statistical work in a second draft, completed in April 1858.
+See Darwin (1990, 6: 523 & 7: 503).

-&lt;sup>14 Alphonse de Candolle performed this kind of calculation over many plant families-that is, for a given family, the ratio of the number of species indigenous to a single region as against the number common to several regions.
-See especially the second volume of his Géographie Botanique Raisonnée ou Exposition des Faits Principaux et des Lois concermant la Distribution Géographique des Plantes de L'Époque Actuelle, 2 vols.
-(Paris: Librairie de Victor Masson, 1855).
+7 Alphonse de Candolle performed this kind of calculation over many plant families-that is, for a given family, the ratio of the number of species indigenous to a single region as against the number common to several regions.
+See especially the second volume of his (1855).
 Darwin's own copy of this book is heavily weighted with annotations.

-&lt;sup>15 Janet Browne shows that Darwin's statistical analysis had several precedents, most notably in Alexander von Humboldt's Essai sur la géographie des plantes; accompagné d'un tableau physique des régions équinoxiales (Paris: Chez Levrault, 1805).
+8 Janet Browne shows that Darwin's statistical analysis had several precedents, most notably in Alexander von Humboldt (1805).
 Darwin had Humboldt's book with him on the Beagle.
-See Janet Browne, "Darwin's Botanical Arithmetic and the 'Principle of Divergence,' 1852-1858," Journal of the History of Biology 13 (1980): 53-89.
+See Browne (1980).
 Darwin's friend Joseph Hooker was quite familiar with different kinds of botanical calculations, and the two corresponded frequently in late 1857 and 1858 about the ratio of species in large genera to those in small genera and about what those ratios meant for his theory.

-&lt;sup>16 Darwin operationalized "largeness" and "smallness" in this way: count the total number of species in a given flora book, and then examine the total number of species in the smallest genera (e.g., say, 10 genera with one species each for a total of 10 species); add to that number the total number of species in the next largest genera (e.g., say 15 genera with two species each, for a running total of 40 species); keep this up till you reach approximately half the total number of species in the flora book (e.g., say you reach half the total number when you count 50 genera with 4 species each).
+9 Darwin operationalized "largeness" and "smallness" in this way: count the total number of species in a given flora book, and then examine the total number of species in the smallest genera (e.g., say, 10 genera with one species each for a total of 10 species); add to that number the total number of species in the next largest genera (e.g., say 15 genera with two species each, for a running total of 40 species); keep this up till you reach approximately half the total number of species in the flora book (e.g., say you reach half the total number when you count 50 genera with 4 species each).
 Then a small genus will be the one holding half the entire number of species but with the fewest species in each genus (e.g., the small genera being those with from 1 to 4 species each).
 A large genus will be those holding the remaining half listed in the book (e.g., those holding 5 species or more).

-of large species (i.e., species with a large number of varieties) compared to those that were small.
-He then determined the number of dominate species-that is, species with many individuals spread over several regions of a country-that were found in the large genera as against those in the small.
-From these tabulations he made a series of statistical judgments.
-His analyses showed that large genera-that is, those with many species-tended to have large species-that is, species with a large number of varieties.
-Moreover he found that it was the dominant species that tended both to have a large number of varieties and to be included in the large genera.
-The numerical evidence thus supported his primary hypothesis, namely, that current species were originally varieties of ancestor species.
+that large genera-that is, those with many species-tended to have large species-that is, species with a large number of varieties.10 Moreover, he discovered that it was the dominant species that tended both to have a large number of varieties and to be included in the large genera.
+The numerical evidence thus supported his primary hypothesis, namely, that current species were originally varieties of earlier species (Darwin, 1975, pp. 134-67).
 Had he found that small genera tended to have large species, or large genera small species, his calculations would not have supported his theory.
-His statistical tables thus served to provide, as he wrote his friend Joseph Hooker, "the most important arguments I have met with, that varieties are only small species-or species only strongly marked varieties."
+His statistical tables thus served to provide, as he wrote to his friend Joseph Hooker, "the most important arguments I have met with, that varieties are only small species or species only strongly marked varieties."11